 2. Measure the number of hours you actually spend on REAL, revenue generating sales activity.

 3. Find ways to increase that number every month for the next six months.
 Challenge yourself, be disciplined, use GREAT time management and measure the affect on your success.

-4. Make a calendar entry for March 21st 2013 to come and reread this blog entry.
+4. Make a calendar entry for one month from today to come and reread this blog entry.
 How many people will be disciplined enough to do even that?
 Were you?
 Are you willing to up your game?

 PS.
 The salesperson maximising a 200 hour work month is tough to beat!
 Just how much do you WANT that success?

 Kevin Dee is founder of Eagle (a Professional Staffing Company)

 Want to know where Canada’s hot jobs are?
 Visit the Eagle Job Centre!